 Eligibility and Deadline: May 1

-University of Mississippi freshmen may apply for Sophomore Advanced Standing status by May 1.
+University of Mississippi freshmen may apply for the Sophomore Entry Program status by May 1.

 - Continuous University enrollment in a minimum of 14 hours per semester during the freshman year.